 persons who are planning wheelchair accessible vacations.
 Because the listed sites have varying degrees of wheelchair accessibility,

-visitors are encouraged to call ahead.
+visitors are encouraged to call ahead before making travel plans.

 mountain ranges, a national park, four national historic sites, a